jbjoeburns/CI_CD/Questions/questions.md

 - Easier to isolate bugs as the small changes iterative approach allows you to narrow down in which version change the bug first appeared, and then isolate the change causing the issue

 # What is jenkins
-An open source automation server used to handle CI processes.
+An open source automation server used to handle CI-CD processes.

 # Stages of jenkins
 1. Create jenkins job